Pushpa-Analyst/sales_sql_project/README.md

 # sales_sql_project
-This project is a SQL-based sales data analysis using a 5-month dataset containing order-level transaction records.
-The dataset includes key business fields such as order ID, order date, region, product, sales, and quantity.
+This project analyzes 5 months of sales data using SQL.
+It focuses on extracting business insights from transactional data such as revenue trends, regional performance, and product-level analysis.

+The goal is to demonstrate practical SQL skills for data analysis and reporting.